 Things to do

-SOLOS: The Guild is hosting an online monologue writing and performance festival throughout the month of July.
-Check it out on the SOLOS page.
+SOLOS: The Guild is hosting an online monologue writing and performance festival!
+Check out the details on the SOLOS page.

 Viewing Club: With the shift to online programming, there’s a wealth of incredible performances out there!
 This new program had participants watching a new play online each week in May and gathering for a weekly Zoom discussion.
 More information can be found on the Viewing Club page.